Aori-kun/Particile-Life/README.md

 - Particle-based simulation using simple physical rules
 - Emergent behavior and self-organizing patterns
 - Easy to modify and extend with your own rules

----

-## 🚧 Status

-This project is a **work in progress**.
-Stay tuned for updates including the full video explanation, live demo, and code walkthrough.